tecposter/tecposter.com/content/posts/cosmos-sdk-transaction-lifecycle.md

 ---
-date: 2024-07-13T04:40:15.636668719Z
+date: 2024-08-31T07:20:56.409809404Z
 title: Cosmos SDK Transaction Lifecycle
 ---

-In this article, we\'ll majorly talk about the transaction lifecycle and try to explain how the nodes create, transfer, validate and commit transactions in the Cosmos SDK based blockchain.
+In this article, we'll majorly talk about the transaction lifecycle and try to explain how the nodes create, transfer, validate and commit transactions in the Cosmos SDK based blockchain.

 # Blockchain Node Basic structure

-First let\'s look at the basic structure of the [Blockchain](/posts/blockchain/) node.
+First let's look at the basic structure of the [Blockchain](/posts/blockchain/) node.
 The cosmos-sdk-based blockchain node consists of two parts, one part is state-machine as an application layer, and the other part is Terndermint core which contains a consensus layer and a networking layer.
 While these two parts connect through the Application Blockchain Interface (ABCI).

 ![20220401-132218_screenshot.png](/assets/20220401-132218_screenshot.png)
 ## State-machine

 A state machine is a machine that has multiple states, but only one  state at any given time.
 While transactions trigger the state transitions.
 For example, by given a state `S`{.verbatim} and a transaction `T`{.verbatim}, then the state machine returns a new state `S'`{.verbatim} (S prime).

 ![20220328-233638_screenshot.png](/assets/20220328-233638_screenshot.png)

 In practice, the transactions are bundled in blocks to make the process more efficient.

 ![20220328-235126_screenshot.png](/assets/20220328-235126_screenshot.png)

 In a blockchain context, a note participates in the network, initializes its state machine, connects with other nodes and updates its state machine as new blocks come in.

 So at its core, a blockchain is a replicated deterministic state machine.
 It means that if a node is started at a given state and replays the same sequence of transactions, it will always end up with the same final state.

 ### Transaction

 In Cosmos SDK-based blockchain each transaction contains different types of messages.
 Here is an example of a transaction with several messages.

 ``` javascript
 {